-Bright sunshine at Kingsand Cawsand lit the way, for this summer re-visit.
-Plymouth Sound became a hive of activity as the morning drifted on, the tide rising to meet the influx of day trippers.
+Bright sunshine at Kingsand Cawsand lit the way for this summer re-visit.
+Plymouth Sound became a hive of activity as the morning drifted on, the tide rising to meet an influx of day trippers.
 The atmosphere was peaceful and the villages seemed at ease with each other, seamlessly linked by their winding, narrow lane.

 Claire’s lifelong love of the beach.